Plastic action or distraction? As climate change bears down, reduce plastic polution call not wasted

 Experimenting with spillover from plastic to climate

-To test whether we could encourage spillover behaviour in the context of the Great Barrier Reef, we conducted an online experiment with representative sample of 581 Australians.
+To test whether we could encourage spillover behaviour in the context of the Great Barrier Reef, we conducted an online experiment with a representative sample of 581 Australians.

 Comments